 This is not to say that negative behaviour shouldn’t be addressed – just that the level of intervention needs to be appropriate to the action.

-Ashley says there is no stereotype when it comes to bullies.
+Anyone can be a bully Ashley says there is no stereotype when it comes to bullies.
 “Bullies come from all races, all socioeconomic statuses, all genders, religions and levels of intelligence,” she says.

 This is important in understanding bullying behaviour because it shows you that bullies can come from good homes in your community.
 This will help you to accept that you need to address bullying behaviour in your own child, no matter what the circumstances.

-Children can be involved in or respond to bullying in different ways along a spectrum:
+Bullying falls on a spectrum Children can be involved in or respond to bullying in different ways along a spectrum:

 Ashley says that it is important to identify where on the spectrum of bullying your child falls.
 You can even do this with a non-bullying child to encourage thinking about the issue and appropriate responses to it.

 Ideally, we want all children to report or intervene against bullying, but circumstances can sometimes make the situation difficult or even dangerous for a child to handle.
 You don’t want your child to be an observer, encourager, bully follower or active bully, so start healthy discussions around bullying so that your child is given insight into their own behaviour.